nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed list of projects.
 * The index **must be a positive integer** 1, 2, 3, …​
 * If used when a subset of projects is visible (e.g. due to a previous `find-project` command), the index provided is based on the currently displayed subset only.
+* A project list needs to be shown for this command to be executed successfully.

 Examples:
 * `list-project` followed by `mark 2` marks the 2nd project in the list of projects as done.